All Episodes

 Every poll I saw, the races were nip and tucked, too close to call, margin of error.

-It wasn't until a couple days before that some polls began to talk about it being a wave, but that was just in the in the final week.
+It wasn't until a couple days before that some polls began to talk about it being a wave, but that was just in the final week.

-The media never never even got close to accurately portraying what was going to happen.
+The media never even got close to accurately portraying what was going to happen.

-Well, maybe it's just the uh the talk radio shows that I listened to were making it sound like it was definitely going to be a uh landslide for the Republicans.
+Well, maybe it's just the talk radio shows that I listened to were making it sound like it was definitely going to be a landslide for the Republicans.

-Well, that's because yeah, we knew, but we're not considered the media.
+Well, that's because we knew, but we're not considered the media.

-So when you say the media, I think you're saying ABC, CBS, NBC, all of all about.
+So when you say the media, I think you're saying ABC, CBS, NBC, all of them.

-Uh but had had there been that's why I was confused.
+But had there been, that's why I was confused.

-No, I think if if it wasn't getting out that it was a done deal, a Republicans were going to run away with this, I think it would have been even more of a landslide for them.
+No, I think if it wasn't getting out that it was a done deal or Republicans were going to run away with this, I think it would have been even more of a landslide for them.

 Oh, I see.

-You know, I thought you get a week or two weeks out in the polls, because their own desire for credibility would be closer to the truth and honestly projecting what they really thought would happen.
+I thought you get a week or two weeks out in the polls because their own desire for credibility would be closer to the truth and honestly projecting what they really thought would happen.

 And it wasn't even close.